sshshana/robo-advisor/README.md

 ## Setup

-You will need an API Key to issue requests to the [AlphaVantage API](https://www.alphavantage.co/).
-Please visit the alphavantage.co thorugh the link and get your API Key.
+Before using this application, you need an API Key to issue requests to the [AlphaVantage API Key](https://www.alphavantage.co/).
+Please click the link and get your API Key. (e.g. "abc123")

 Then, in your project repository, create an .env file and set a variable called `ALPHAADVANTAGE_API_KEY` and assign the value of your API key as a string.
 Please see the example below: